otecfura/aqua-sparrow/README.md

 aqua-sparrow
 =============

-Watering system project powered by an Android and arduino.
+Watering system project powered by an Android and IOIO board.